 - 11.3.1 Holding tanks may be built-in or independent.
-The equipment of holding tanks shall comply with the requirements of IMO circular MEPC.1/Circ.642. - 11.3.2 The holding tank shall be provided with: - .1 an access hole for inspection and cleaning; - .2 an air pipe; - .3 a heating system according to 11.3.3 and 11.3.6; - .4 visual and audible alarm operating in case of 80 % filling of the tank. - 11.3.3 Separated sludge tanks (irrespective of the fuel relative density) shall be equipped with tank heating systems.
+The equipment of holding tanks shall comply with the requirements of IMO circular MEPC.1/Circ.642. - 11.3.2 The holding tank shall be provided with: - .1 an access hole for inspection and cleaning; - .2 an air pipe; - .3 a heating system according to 11.3.3 and 11.3.6 if a ship operates with heavy fuel oil that needs to be purified for use: - .4 visual and audible alarm operating in case of 80 % filling of the tank. - 11.3.3 Oil residue (sludge) tanks in ships operating with heavy fuel oil, that needs to be purified for use, shall be equipped with tank heating systems.
 The heating pipes shall be arranged so that, seen from the heating inlet, they are arranged away from the boundaries and then, across the whole bottom area, sufficiently high to avoid being covered totally by sediments in the tank.